Representing Random Utility Choice Models with Neural Networks: Expressive Power of RUMnets

-To prove Proposition~\ref{prop:approx}, we revisit the celebrated result of~\citet[Theorem~1]{mcfadden2000mixed} showing that {\em continuous mixtures} of MNL models uniformly approximate the class of RUMs.
-That said, Proposition~\ref{prop:approx} establishes a stronger property: the choice probabilities of RUMs are uniformly approximated by {\em finite mixtures} of MNLs on any choice event in the continuous domain.
-For this purpose, our proof extends the ideas in~\citet{mcfadden2000mixed} by carefully combining a refined covering lemma with concentration bounds.
-At a high-level, the proof consists in showing that when we approximate the random utility function using feed-forward neural networks, the choice probabilities do not change much.
+To prove Proposition~\ref{prop:approx}, we revisit the celebrated result of~\citet[Theorem~1]{mcfadden2000mixed} showing that mixed MNL models, i.e., {\em continuous mixtures} of multinomial logit models, uniformly approximate the class of RUM discrete choice models.
+Quoting~\citet{mcfadden2000mixed}, ``one limitation of Theorem 1 [in that paper] is that it provides no practical indication of how to choose parsimonious mixing families, or how many terms are needed to obtain acceptable approximations to $\pi(\bs{x},\bs{z},A)$''.
+Proposition~\ref{prop:approx} shows the following property: the choice probabilities of RUM discrete choice models are uniformly approximated by finite mixtures of MNL models such as RUMnets on any choice event in the continuous domain.
+Building on this result, we will establish in Proposition~\ref{prop:representation} that there exist accurate data-dependent approximations according to the ${\sf KL}$-divergence with a relatively small number of samples $K$.

+For this purpose, our proof in Appendix~\ref{app:expressive_power} extends the ideas in~\citet{mcfadden2000mixed} by combining a refined covering lemma with concentration bounds.
+At a high level, the proof consists in showing that when we approximate the random utility function using feed-forward neural networks, the choice probabilities do not change much.
 Specifically, we analyze the likelihood of a ``preference reversal'' for every pair of alternatives $(\bs{x},\bs{z})$ and $(\bs{x}',\bs{z})$ with $\bs{x} \neq \bs{x}'$ by controlling the variations of the utility function.
 Key to this analysis is the existence of a finite covering of $\mathcal{X}^2 \times \mathcal{Z}$ on which we can bound the errors incurred by our SAA approximation.
-The formal proof appears in Appendix~\ref{app:expressive_power}.
 Next, we establish that the reciprocal of Proposition~\ref{prop:approx} holds as well.